-The SOR alleges four delinquent debts, totaling approximately \$55,516.
-Applicant admitted one allegation, denied the remaining three,3 and provided short explanations and a District Court docket sheet with his Answer.
+The SOR alleges three delinquent debts, totaling approximately \$385,816.
+The allegations include a collections account, a past-due home equity line of credit, and a home foreclosure.
+Applicant denied the SOR allegations and provided explanations for his mortgage and line of credit debts.
 The evidence submitted with the FORM substantiates the SOR allegations.